What are the Different Case Worker Jobs?

 Child, family, and school social workers provide services and support to help children and their families improve their psychological well-being.
 Their goal is to improve the family’s overall well-being as well as the academic performance of the children.
 A medical or public health social worker provides psychosocial support to people suffering from illnesses such as AIDS, Alzheimer’s disease, or cancer.
 He or she may provide advice to caregivers, provide education and support to patients, and make referrals to other social services that are needed.

-Patients with substance abuse issues, such as alcohol or drugs, are evaluated and treated mental health and substance abuse social workers.
+Patients with substance abuse issues, such as alcohol or drugs, are evaluated and treated by mental health and substance abuse social workers.
 These workers may offer one-on-one assistance or group therapy.
 They may also assist with client advocacy and interventions.

 Assistants in social and human services assist professionals in fields such as social work, rehabilitation, and psychology.
 These workers may be able to assist clients in obtaining available social and community services benefits.
 Eligibility interviewers for government programs determine a person’s or a family’s eligibility for government assistance, such as unemployment benefits, public housing, and monetary assistance for the elderly or poor.

-Individuals dealing with difficulties such as accidents, birth defects, disease, illnesses, or everyday stress are counseled and advised rehabilitation counselors.
+Individuals dealing with difficulties such as accidents, birth defects, disease, illnesses, or everyday stress are counseled and advised by rehabilitation counselors.
 These workers assist in the coordination of activities that benefit residents of treatment and care facilities.
-Personal counseling, vocational counseling, job training, and job placement are all services provided rehabilitation counselors.
+Personal counseling, vocational counseling, job training, and job placement are all services provided by rehabilitation counselors.

 Addiction counselors, such as those who are addicted to alcohol, drugs, or gambling, or who have an eating disorder, counsel and assist people who are dealing with addictions.
-Individuals or groups may be served these counselors.
+Individuals or groups may be served by these counselors.
 They may also devise and implement any necessary prevention measures.
 Mental health counselors provide advice with the goal of improving mental health.
 These counselors may be able to assist people with a variety of issues such as family, aging, mental or emotional health, stress management, substance abuse, and suicide.